 How are you feeling right now?
 Happy?
 Excited?
 Exhausted?
 Anxious?
 Fearful?
 Confused?
 Worried?
 Relieved?
 Tired?
 Stressed?
 Overwhelmed?

-Don’t overlook the less obvious stressors
+Don’t overlook the not-so-obvious stressors

 So, how are you feeling right now?